fastly/compute-js-static-publish/README.md

 Publishing is meant to run each time before building your Compute@Edge application into a Wasm file.
 If the files in `--root-dir` have changed, then a new set of files will be published.

+### Content Compression

+During publishing, this tool supports pre-compression of content.
+By default, your assets are compressed using the Brotli and gzip algorithms, and then stored alongside the original files in your Wasm artifact (or Object Store).

+> Note: By default, pre-compressed content assets are not generated when the object store is not used.
+This is done to prevent the inclusion multiple of copies of each asset from making the Wasm binary too large.
+If you want to pre-compress assets when not using Object Store, add a value for 'contentCompression' to your `static-publish.rc.js` file.

 ## CLI options

 Except for `--root-dir`, most arguments are optional.